FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_03_deployment.md

 ---
-title: "Task 1 - Deployment"
+title: "Task 3 - Deployments"
+menuTitle: "Task 3 - Deployments"
-weight: 2
+weight: 3
 ---

 1. ### Objective: Master the Creation and Management of Deployments